ravi-annaswamy/arc-workbench/README.md

 2. Open the repo settings ➜ *Pages* and set **Source** to `Deploy from a branch`, then pick `main` and `/ (root)`.
 3. Save the settings—GitHub Pages will publish the static site at `https://<username>.github.io/<repo>/` in a minute or two.
 4. Visit the published URL; the workbench and datasets load entirely from the static files in this repo.

+## 🆕 ARC-AGI 2 Support

+The workbench can now load both the classic ARC-GEN dataset and the ARC-AGI 2 benchmark.

+- Place ARC-AGI 2 task files under `arc-agi2-dataset/` using the same `taskNNN.json` naming convention (the loader tries 3- and 4-digit zero padding).
+- Optional metadata can live in `task-reference-data/arcagi2_titles.json` and leaderboard data in `leader-board/arcagi2-best-solution-bytes.json`.
+- When those files are present, use the new **Dataset** dropdown in the header to flip between ARC-GEN and ARC-AGI 2 without reloading the page.
+- The task input field accepts either the sequential task number or the original ARC hash (e.g. `00576224`).

 ## 📚 User Guide